piax/go-byzskip/cmd/bssrv/README.md

 An experimental code to run a ByzSkip node.

 It runs as a ByzSkip node with an integer key.
-The intention of this implementation is to measure the performance of ByzSkip in real networks.
+The aim of this implementation is to measure the performance of ByzSkip in real networks.

 ## Web API